JamesWoolfenden/terraform-by-example/docs/lesson1.md

 }
 ```

-You have created your first Terraform template, but it does nothing yet.
+You have created your first Terraform template, but as yet it does nothing.

-Add a local executable provisioner:
+Adding a local executable provisioner to give the null resource some utility:

 ```hcl
 resource "null_resource" "hello_world" {